M-arcus/cloudron-docs/docs/documentation/email.md

     * If no email is received, check the output of `docker logs -f mail` and send another test email

-* When an app is not receiving email, try the following?:
+* When an app is not sending email, try the following:

     * Use `docker ps --format "table {{.ID}}\t{{.Labels}}"` and check the fqdn label to identify the container id.

     * `docker exec -ti <container id> /bin/bash`.
 In the shell, try sending a mail as if an app would send it.
-The command depends on whether the app is written using Go (language) or not.
+The command depends on whether the app is written using Go or not.

         * Non-Go apps: `swaks --server "${MAIL_SMTP_SERVER}" -p "${MAIL_SMTP_PORT}" --from "${MAIL_SMTP_USERNAME}@${MAIL_DOMAIN}" --body "Test mail from cloudron app at $(hostname -f)" --auth-user "${MAIL_SMTP_USERNAME}" --auth-password "${MAIL_SMTP_PASSWORD}"`